4nth0ny1/nuxt-content-blog/content/articles/firstblog.md

-# My first blog post
+# i edited this in the browser
 Welcome to my first blog post using content module

 ## This is a heading